EasternPA/mastodon-install/README.md

 1. Paid domain name that works with Let's Encrypt
 1. Configure your domain to use Cloudflare for DNS
 1. VPS on Oracle Cloud Free Tier
-1. SSH public key to log into your OS image (ssh-keygen -t rsa)
+1. SSH public key to log into your OS image (run `ssh-keygen` in Linux)

 ## Buy a domain
-`.xyz` domains typically cost $10.38 for 2 years at Namecheap Note that `Let's Encrypt` does not support TLDs you can get for free when using Nginx Proxy Manager (NPM) in the way I describe below
+`.xyz` domains typically cost $10.38 for 2 years at Namecheap

+Note that `Let's Encrypt` does not support TLDs you can get for free when using Nginx Proxy Manager (NPM) in the way I describe below

 ## Migrate the DNS to Cloudlfare